cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

     pytest -r ./app
 ```

 Create a subfolder within the `app` directory called `tests`, and in this directory, create a file called `test_app.py` so that `pystest` can find it and run it.
+Ensure that the `pytest` module is in the `requirements.txt` file.

 Push the changes to this repository.